pauwiersma/Q-SWE-inversion/README.md

-# Q-SWE Inversion

-This repository contains scripts for hydrological modeling and analysis, specifically focused on Snow Water Equivalent (SWE) and discharge (Q) inversion using the wflow hydrological model.
-The codebase is designed for calibration, evaluation, and analysis of hydrological models with a particular emphasis on snow processes.
+# Code accompanying "Can streamflow constrain snow mass reconstruction?
+Lessons from two synthetic experiments"

+This repository contains scientific code and is not actively maintained.
+The compilation of the correct hydrological model version and python packages is not straightforward, if you're interested in reproducing the experiments using the code presented here, please contact me at pauwiersma@outlook.com.
+If you're interested in reproducing the experiments with your own snow and runoff models, we refer to the Zenodo repository for the necessary data: 10.5281/zenodo.16146617.

 ## Overview

-This project implements a comprehensive hydrological modeling framework that:
+This project implements a streamflow-constrained SWE reconstruction framework that:
-- Calibrates hydrological models using both discharge and SWE observations
-- Performs synthetic experiments to test model performance
-- Analyzes model outputs using various hydrological signatures and metrics
+- Prepares all necessary input data and loads the wflow_sbm hydrological model for a catchment of choice
+- Reads a config file containing all necessary model parameters to initialize the model
+- Performs repeated model executions with different parameter sets sampled using different algorithms from the SPOTPY package
+- Compares against observed streamflow and SWE observations, analyzes results and produces plots
 - Supports both local and cluster-based computations

 ## Main Scripts

-### Core Execution Scripts

-- **`main.py`** - Main execution script that orchestrates the entire workflow including preprocessing, soil computation, yearly computation, and postprocessing
-- **`main_old.py`** - Previous version of the main execution script (deprecated)

 ### Preprocessing and Setup